-- Take place within the city and are led by a Detroit-based nonprofit organization; - Demonstrate a transformative impact; - Fulfill the Detroit Future City strategic framework and advance neighborhood priorities (see Appendix); - Use inclusive, collaborative processes for planning, design, development and implementation; - Extend benefits to a broad set of stakeholders and community residents; and - Will be completed in 12-18 months from the date of the grant award.
+- Take place within the city and are led by a Detroit-based nonprofit organization; - Demonstrate a transformative impact; - Advance neighborhood priorities and fulfill the Detroit Future City strategic framework and (see Appendix); - Use inclusive, collaborative processes for planning, design, development and implementation; - Benefit low-income individuals and people of color; and - Will be completed in 12-18 months from the date of the grant award.

-In addition to providing funding for project implementation and project planning, the program may consider additional technical assistance to grantees in support of their projects on a case-by-case basis.
+In addition to providing funding for project implementation, the program may consider additional technical assistance to grantees in support of their projects on a case-by-case basis.